Born Freisgill, Sutherland 3 February 1885 Died 105 Field Ambulance, France 27 March 1918

 Mary died on Hogmanay 1887 and is buried at Alltnacaillich, Strathmore.
 William eventually moved back to Caithness, the county of his birth, with his family and second wife, Alexandrina Mackay.

-Thomas went to France with the 9th Battalion, Seaforth Highlanders.
+Thomas went to Flanders with the 9th Battalion, Seaforth Highlanders.
 A collection of the postcards he sent home can be found at Postcards.

 A Christmas Card he sent home in late 1917 is reproduced at